Is Home Education for Me?

 - Read books about home education and talk to homeschooling parents.
-Attend a MÂCHÉ Considering Homeschooling Workshop or come to the annual MÂCHÉ Conference for workshops pertaining to new homeschoolers.
+Attend a MÂCHÉ Homeschool Workshop or come to the annual MÂCHÉ Conference for workshops pertaining to new homeschoolers.

 - Become convinced that home education is what you and your spouse want for your family.

 - Develop a Mission Statement.
 This keeps you aware of your purpose for home education.

 - Set goals for the year.

 - Choose and order curricula.
 The annual MÂCHÉ Conference is a great place to view the wide variety of curricula and resources available to home educators - in person.

 - Create a learning environment in your home.

 - Plan a daily schedule and prepare lessons in advance.

 - Give teaching top priority for your time.